 30. Start a house cleaning service

-According to Jobber’s Home Service Economic Report, in 2021, the cleaning industry revenue grew by 14%.
+According to Jobber’s Q3 2022 Home Service Economic Report, the cleaning industry revenue increased by 14%.
 The global market for home cleaning services is projected to increase to $10 billion by 2026.
 The cleaning business is only growing.

-Now, with COVID concerns, cleanliness is a necessity for all homes.
+And as people are back at work, they have less time to maintain the cleanliness of their homes themselves.
 The great thing about this business venture is that you don’t need much expertise to start cleaning, just a willingness to use some elbow grease.

-However, you will need to put in a little money.
+However, you’ll need to put in a little money.
 Your costs won’t be as high as starting a brick-and-mortar business, but you’ll still need to buy things like trash bags, vacuums, cleaning solutions, etc. And depending on your state, you may need certain permits, certifications, and insurance.

-Once you decide on the services you want to offer and what neighborhoods you’ll serve, check out the competition and set your prices competitively.
+Once you decide on the services you want to offer and neighborhoods you’ll serve, check out the competition and set your prices accordingly.
 If you get gratification from making a room sparkle again, a house cleaning service might be right up your alley.

 How to start a home business